-He is the Special Project Lead for Innovation/Evaluation in the Postgraduate Medical Education Office at uOttawa where he is an Associate Professor in the Department of Psychiatry.
+Dr. Puddester is a Past-President of the Canadian Association for Medical Education and is a leader in medical education across the physician life-cycle.
+Most recently, he was the Special Project Lead for Innovation/Evaluation in the Postgraduate Medical Education Office at uOttawa where he is also an Associate Professor in the Department of Psychiatry.

-Dr. Puddester specializes in paediatric telepsychiatry.
+Dr. Puddester specializes in paediatric telepsychiatry and provides care to children, youth and families across Ontario.
 Previously, he was the Director of the Behavioural Neurosciences and Consultation-Liaison team at the Children’s Hospital of Eastern Ontario.

 Dr. Puddester is the lead editor of the RCPSC's CanMEDS Physician Health Guide and co-author of the RCPSC's Time Management Guide.
-He also produced Carpe Diem (a physician resiliency documentary), and was the project lead for ePhysicianHealth.com and eWorkplaceHealth.com.
+He also produced Carpe Diem (a physician resiliency documentary), and was the project lead for the international award-winning web resources ePhysicianHealth.com and eWorkplaceHealth.com.

 Selected Honours & Awards